UpCloudLtd/upcloud-cli/README.md

 ## Contributing

 Contributions from the community are much appreciated!
-Please note that all features using our API should be implemented with [UpCloud Golang API SDK](https://github.com/UpCloudLtd/upcloud-go-api).
+Please note that all features using our API should be implemented with [UpCloud Go API SDK](https://github.com/UpCloudLtd/upcloud-go-api).
 If something is missing from there, add an issue or PR in that repository instead before implementing it here.

 * Check GitHub issues and pull requests before creating new ones